slesolliec/domoticzJS/README.md

-# Manging the temperature in your house with Domoticz, Google Docs and Node JS
+# Managing the temperature in your house with Domoticz, Google Docs and Node JS

 This package is to be used with: